-The Districts preparing this plan need to work closely with the local community and businesses to identify and plan for the needs of the area.
-Developers are expected to work closely with people affected by their proposal and any design proposed should take into account the view of the community.
-To build a strong economy land needs to be available for arowth and infrastructure.
-Policies need to be clear how the 'presumption for sustainable development' will be applied.
-Support the implementation of the "Town Centres First" approach in relevant areas.
-Policies need to protect and improve the natural and built environment and need to promote the development of strong, vibrant and healthy communities through providing housing, good design and local services.
-New development should have good public transport links, with priority given to cyclists and people on foot.
-Local facilities should be accessible by foot.
+National Planning As overarching government policy on plan making, the The Districts preparing this Contribution to

+Policy Framework relevant sections of the NPPF are covered on a topic by topic plan need to work closely with community involvement

+(2012) basis in sections 2 to 11 of this document. the local community and

+() businesses to identify and plan Contribution to economic

+Overall, the NPPF guides the implementation of the Localism Bill for the needs of the area. provision

+including the Duty to Cooperate, Neighbourhood Planning Developers are expected to '

+and other changes to planning policy. work closely with people Contribution to

+affected by their proposal sustainability

+Development is encouraged and the 'presumption in favour of and any design proposed ,

+sustainable development' is introduced where proposals which should take into account the Improve accessibility to

+are in line with the local plan policies are approved and view of the community. essential services, facilities

+proposals can only be refused 'if the adverse impacts of To build a strong economy and jobs

+allowing development would significantly outweigh the land needs to be available for

+benefits'. growth and infrastructure.
+Protection of and

+Policies need to be clear how contribution to green

+the 'presumption for infrastructure

+sustainable development' will

+be applied.
+Contribution to more

+Support the implementation sustainable modes of

+of the "Town Centres First" travel

+approach in relevant areas.

+Policies need to protect and Improve the quality of

+improve the natural and built where people live

+environment and need to

+promote the development of

+strong, vibrant and healthy

+communities through

+providing housing, good

+design and local services.

+New development should

+have good public transport

+links, with priority given to

+cyclists and people on foot.

+Local facilities should be

+accessible by foot.